EcksDy/EcksDy/README.md

 # I'm Yury - aka the Software Magician 🧙‍♂️

 Welcome to my little corner of GitHub!
 I'm a full-stack developer with a knack for backend infrastructure.
 Think of me as the wizard behind the curtain, making sure everything runs like a well-oiled machine.
 I'm a big fan of automation, and I'll turn mountains upside down to make my life easier.
+I love breaking stuff apart, and with time I've got better at putting it back together.

 ## 💻 Professional Background